 Table of Contents

-Cardiac arrhythmias are quite common in children with an estimated incidence of 55 per 100,000 children presenting to the emergency department.
-The most common form of cardiac arrhythmias in children is sinus tachycardia, followed by the collective disorders known as supraventricular tachycardia and finally bradycardia.
+Cardiac arrhythmias affect about 55 out of every 100,000 children that present to the emergency department.
+The most common form of cardiac arrhythmia in children is sinus tachycardia.
+Bradycardia and the group of disorders known as supraventricular tachycardia are reasonably common.
 Atrial fibrillation is rare in children.

-Etiology and Pathophysiology of Bradycardia and Tachycardia in Children
+Etiology and Pathophysiology of Cardiac Arrhythmia in Children

 Sinus bradycardia is most commonly caused by hypoxemia.
-Respiratory failure, inadequate oxygenation of the blood due to congenital heart disease or lung disease, and hypothermia are commonly associated with a depressed sinus node and sinus bradycardia.
-Metabolic acidosis is another common cause of bradycardia in children.
+Respiratory failure, inadequate oxygenation of the blood due to congenital heart or lung disease, and hypothermia are commonly associated with a depressed sinus node and sinus bradycardia.

 Patients with increased intracranial pressure due to tumors or other obstructive lesions can present with hypertension and bradycardia, a sign of impending brain tonsillar herniation.